Skip to content

 def canonical_json(obj):

-"""Create canonical JSON with sorted keys."""
+"""Create canonical JSON with sorted keys at ALL levels."""

 return json.dumps(obj, sort_keys=True, separators=(',', ':'))